David Rowlands (politician): Resignation from UKIP

 In May 2019, he resigned from UKIP to join the newly-formed Brexit Party.
 In the same month as his defection, Rowlands caused controversy by calling far-right activist Tommy Robinson a "courageous character".
 The Brexit Party distanced themselves from the remarks, saying that Rowlands' views did not "in any way" reflect the party's position.

 In mid October 2020, he formed a new group in the Senedd, the Independent Alliance for Reform, together with fellow MSs Mandy Jones and Caroline Jones.

 At the 2021 Senedd election, Rowlands sought re-election as a Reform UK candidate, taking just 328 votes (1.4%) in Newport East.
 He was also the third-placed Reform UK candidate on the regional list, though neither he nor his party were successful.
 Similarly, UKIP failed to return any of their candidates, with most of Rowlands’ Senedd colleagues having stood unsuccessfully for other parties.

+At the 2026 Senedd election, Rowlands was the fourth-placed candidate on the Reform list for the newly-created Sir Fynwy Torfaen constituency.